dougeby/IntuneDocs/InTuneDocs/EndUser/use-managed-devices-to-get-work-done.md

 - [Fix common issues with your iOS device](troubleshoot-your-device-ios)
 - [Fix common issues with your Windows device](troubleshoot-your-device-windows)

-You can post a comment below to ask for help, but we may not always be able to answer your questions.
-You can try to

-If you need help, contact your IT admin.
-For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).
+You can post a comment below to ask for help, but every organization has different requirements, so we may not always be able to answer your questions.
+Reaching out to your IT admin for help is likely to get you the quickest and most relevant response.
+Their contact information should be available on the [Company Portal website](http://portal.manage.microsoft.com).